 Even after calling itself a superpower of the world for many decades, the US continues to suffer from embarrassing problems like hunger, poverty and wealth inequality.
 In 2015,43.1 million people in the US were in poverty which even includes 14.5 million children who are under the age of 18.
 When it comes to hunger, 42.2 million Americans live in food-insecure households, including more than 13 million children who continue to go to bed hungry.
 It is extremely painful to notice that nearly 12 to 13 % of the entire population of the US suffers from hunger and poverty.

-The USA – a land full of contrasts
+The USA – a land that is full of contrasts

 The United States of America, a Christian majority nation with 83% Christians is a land of sharp contrasts.
 It has the largest GDP in nominal terms, it has the largest external debt and it also has the largest percentage of population which lives in its prisons.
 It is absolutely shocking that out of every 100,000 people in the US, 724 are actually in prisons.
 In fact, 25 % percent of the whole world’s prison population is from the United States.
 The story of the US is not complete without mentioning the achievements of NASA and the blockbusters of Hollywood but on the other hand, there is this thriving porn industry, gun violence and a very high rape rate (here you can read how to calculate rapes).